-- Opportunities for monitoring during surgery: - Checking is performed laterally through the placement of the greater tuberosity.
+Opportunities for monitoring during surgery:

+- Checking is performed laterally through the placement of the greater tuberosity.
 The upper edge of the greater tuberosity should come to rest 5-8 mm below the calotte height, and as far as possible it should lie edge to edge on the lateral shaft. - The acromio-humeral distance should be approx. 10 mm (rule of thumb: forefinger width between tendon and acromion).

 Reposition the Central part as required.

-After the desired position has been achieved, the following parameters are checked by moving the arm whilst monitoring with an image converter:
+After the desired position has been achieved, the Adjusting screw is tightened and the following parameters are checked by moving the arm whilst monitoring with an image converter:

-- The distance between the greater tuberosity and the head should be 5-8 mm. - The degree of retroversion is anatomically acceptable. - The size of the head is anatomically acceptable. - The prosthesis height (subacromial space, ligamentous tension) is anatomically acceptable
+- The distance between the greater tuberosity and the head should be 5-8 mm. - The degree of retroversion (centring to the glenoid) - The size of the head is anatomically acceptable. - The prosthesis height (subacromial space, ligamentous tension) is anatomically acceptable.